 According to the Pediatric Dental Health website, every American drinks more than 53 gallons of carbonated beverages each year.
 Carbonated beverages are just as harmful as sugary drinks, maybe even more so.
 Carbonated water contains phosphoric, citric, or carbonic acid, which promotes tooth decay.

 So, if you’re walking down the street this summer and see a cute kid with that lemonade stand or you’re at a baseball game with the kids and tempted with a sports drink to quench your thirst, don’t feel guilty.
 Just simply rinse your mouth out with water and don’t sip continuously on the drink all day.
-And of course, don’t forget to visit your dentist regularly here at Crabtree Dental Center here in Colorado Springs, Colorado to prevent future tooth decay.
+And of course, don’t forget to visit your dentist regularly here at Brothers Dental here in Colorado Springs, Colorado to prevent future tooth decay.